TheFunEmbargo/knowledge/docs/domain_expert_requirements.md

-# Domain Expert Requirements Specification
+# Subject Matter Expert Knowledge Share

 This document is [markdown](https://www.markdownguide.org/).
 Copy and paste into a [Markdown Editor](https://stackedit.io/app) or [convert to a Word document](https://cloudconvert.com/md-to-odt) to get started!